Tran203/Tran203/README.md

 -->

-- 🔭 I’m currently a <b>Computer Science Student at Tshwane University of Technology</b>
+- 🔭 I’m currently a <b>Computer Science Graduate from Tshwane University of Technology</b>
 - 🌱 I’m currently learning <b><a href="https://github.com/Tran203/Internet-Programming">Internet Programming</a>,<a href="Android Development.md">Android Development</a> and Database Programming</b>
 <!--
 - 👯 I’m looking to collaborate on ...